EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 ## Results and Findings

 We introduce the results of some of the models used.
 A number of pre-trained models have been performed such as: ResNet101 ResNet152,DenseNet 121 , and EfficientNet and VGG19.
 These Models recorded accuracies between 83% and 86%.
-Table 1 describes the Models with high accuracies.

 We ensemble ResNet101 and VGG19 and obtained as accuracy of 86% on the validation set.
-We implemented these models using only pytorch
+We implemented these models using only pytorch.

 ## Conclusion